AndriiZakharenko/2048/README.md

 # 2048 game

-Hey!
-Are you ready for a real hard check of your JavaScript skills, ninja?
-If you are still here, let's do it.

-In this task, you need to implement the 2048 game like in [this reference](https://play2048.co/) Don't play for too long!
-We need you to write the code!
+Implemented the 2048 game like in [this reference](https://play2048.co/)

-Okay, what do we have?
 1) HTML and CSS are already written.
 You can use it, or implement your own design if you want.
 2) Base `Game` class structure is already written too.
 Extend it with your own methods.
 Obligatory methods (used in tests):
   - constructor with `initialState` parameter (value is optional, defaults to the empty board)